hayasilin/iOS-App-Like-Twitter-with-Swift-1.2/README.md

 Make sure to  put your app and client ID from your Parse account in your app delegate.

+## Report an Issue

+Please report any issues you come across on the repo, I am very responsive and have helped several people but it was because they were able to clearly state what was going on and supplied screen shots.
+If you do it on the repo itll be easier and quicker for me to deal with.

 ```
   func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {